zachvalenta/jvns.ca/source/_posts/2016-02-27-a-few-notes-on-the-stack.markdown

 808               128
 ```

-Now suppose the address in `%rsp` is 8.
-Then `push 3` would mean "decrement %rsp and put 3 at the next address in memory".
+Now suppose the address in `%rsp` is 808.
+Then `push 3` would mean "decrement %rsp and put 3 at the next lowest address in memory".
 So we'd have

 ```